HouseTS: A Large-Scale, Multimodal Spatiotemporal U.S. Housing Dataset and Benchmark: Related Work

-\textbf{A variety of open-source datasets} have been proposed for house price research, offering either property-level features (e.g., physical attributes, transaction histories, and neighborhood amenities)~\cite{shree2018house,becker2018melbourne,nugent2017california,pino2017melbourne} or aggregated indices for broader market trends~\cite{FHFA_HPI,Zillow_ZHVI,Redfin_Data,Realtor_Data}.
+\textbf{A variety of open-source datasets} have been proposed for house price research, offering either property-level features such as physical attributes, transaction histories, and neighborhood amenities~\cite{shree2018house,becker2018melbourne,nugent2017california,pino2017melbourne}. or aggregated indices for broader market trends~\cite{FHFA_HPI,Zillow_ZHVI,Redfin_Data,Realtor_Data}.
 Building upon these resources, house price forecasting has emerged as an active research area, employing a range of techniques at both the individual property level~\cite{park2015using,ho2021predicting} and the regional level~\cite{ghourchian2024housing,mian2011house}.
 Diverse sources of information have been explored, including real estate transaction records~\cite{de2011ames}, textual descriptions~\cite{xu2021new}, environmental conditions~\cite{xiao2017exploring}, satellite imagery~\cite{wang2021deep}, census statistics~\cite{montero2018housing}, and points of interest data~\cite{yang2018walking} have been explored to enrich modeling capabilities.
 However, most existing datasets focus on a single city or cover only short time spans, limiting the potential for long-horizon analyses and cross-region comparisons.
-To address these limitations, we introduce a new dataset spanning March 2012 to December 2023, encompassing 6{,}000 ZIP codes across 30 major U.S. metropolitan areas.
-By integrating monthly POI from OpenHistoricalMap\cite{OpenHistoricalMap}, socioeconomic metrics from the American Community Survey (ACS)\cite{ACS2025}, and a broad range of housing market features from Zillow Home Value Index\cite{ZillowResearchData} and Redfin statistics\cite{RedfinDataCenter}, our dataset achieves unprecedented granularity in capturing both micro- and macro-level housing trends.
-Such a multi-faceted resource enables robust cross-city comparisons and advanced tasks like long-horizon forecasting with spatiotemporal analyses, filling a critical gap in current benchmarks and providing a versatile platform for real-world time-series research.
-In addition to the tabular data, we also conduct a case study to evaluate whether existing pretrained multimodal models can extract useful information from satellite images~\cite{usda_naip} to assist in house price prediction.

-\textbf{Housing price models} rarely adopt recent time-series forecasting methods developed in top-tier machine learning conferences.
-Although models based on Transformers and pretrained architectures have shown strong results on standard benchmarks, several studies have questioned their robustness and generalization to domain-specific datasets~\cite{tan2024language,zeng2023transformers,bergmeir2024llms,godahewa2021monash}.
-To better understand their effectiveness in the housing domain, we evaluate a diverse set of forecasting models on our dataset, including classical statistical baselines, deep neural networks, and state-of-the-art pretrained models.
-Commonly used datasets as Electricity~\cite{uci_electricity}, Traffic~\cite{caltrans_traffic}, and Weather~\cite{ncei_weather}—typically focus on narrower domains and lack the spatial, economic, and temporal complexity found in housing markets.
-To address this gap and support both the housing and time-series communities, we introduce the HouseTS dataset and benchmark, and systematically evaluate three broad categories of forecasting methods: